Kansas professor facing deportation is freed from jail

 But by the time of his arrest, Jamal had overstayed a voluntary departure notice — though he had been granted the right to stay in the country under supervision as he continued the long process of applying for U.S. citizenship through legal channels, according to Bennet.

-Immigration officials had attempted to deport Jamal, but he's remained behind bars since the Board of Immigration Appeals granted Jamal a stay of deportation in mid-February.
+Immigration officials had attempted to deport Jamal, but he's remained behind bars since the Board of Immigration Appeals granted him a stay of deportation in mid-February.

 Lawyers for the Department of Homeland Security filed paperwork before Tuesday's ruling, disputing the judge's jurisdiction over Jamal's case.